Ateliers de construction d'Issy-les-Moulineaux

-The Ateliers de construction d'Issy-les-Moulineaux (English translation: construction workshops of Issy-les-Moulineaux) were born from the nationalization of the Renault factories in Issy-les-Moulineaux in 1936.
-They were specialized in the construction of armored vehicles for the French Army.
-The workshops were also known by the acronym AMX where A stands for Ateliers and MX stands for Moulineaux.
-Armored vehicles designed by Ateliers de construction d'Issy-les-Moulineaux had the acronym AMX in front of the name such as AMX-13, AMX-30.
+The Ateliers de construction d'Issy-les-Moulineaux (AMX, English translation: construction workshops of Issy-les-Moulineaux) were machine shops that specialized in the construction of armoured vehicles for the French Army.
+They were born from the nationalization of the Renault factories in Issy-les-Moulineaux in 1936.
+The armored vehicles used names such as AMX-13, AMX-30.

-Models studied and products
+Models and products

 The models below were not all mass-produced at the AMX.
 After its separation from Renault, AMX was mostly dedicated to the design and realization of prototype tanks and the production of vehicles specific in small series.

-It was moved to Satory plateau where it was merged with Atelier de Construction de Puteaux (APX).
+It moved to Satory plateau where it merged with Atelier de Construction de Puteaux (APX).

 Models designed but not mass-produced: